-The President, all Executive Committee members, the Program Committee Chairs, other committee/task force volunteer members, the CEO and senior administrative staff will be required to complete, sign and submit to the Society on an annual basis a Disclosure of Conflict of Interests and Commitments form upon appointment to an elected office or upon appointment to a committee, task force, or other volunteer position.
+The President, all Executive Committee members, the Program Committee Chairs, other committee/task force chairs and volunteer members, the CEO and senior administrative staff will be required to complete, sign and submit to the Society on an annual basis a Disclosure of Conflict of Interests and Commitments form upon appointment to an elected office or upon appointment to a committee, task force, or other volunteer position.

-Disclosures must be updated during a covered year when a member has a substantial change in conflicts of interests or commitments.
+Disclosures must be updated during the year of service if a member has a substantial change in conflicts of interests or commitments.
 The content of the form may be amended periodically by the Board.
 The CEO and his designees will develop a process to audit a prespecified percentage of submitted Conflict of Interests forms to assure disclosed conflicts do not exceed restriction limits.